Navrachana-University/22000901/README.md

 ### ✨ Features
 - Hindi-based syntax for core programming constructs
 - Support for control structures like loops and conditionals
-- Standard output printing with native terms (likho, agar, nahi_to)
+- Standard output printing with native terms
 - Simple grammar encouraging beginner-friendly programming
 - Ideal for academic projects in compiler design and linguistics integration